dominioncfg/just-functional-read-the-docs/pages/library-components.md

 Console.WriteLine(f2.Evaluate(context));//output: 4
 ```

 Note that Constants are part of ITokensProvider.GetAvailableConstants() method.
-Also Constants should be inmutable objects.
+Also Constants should be immutable objects.

 ## Operators